 - Maintain physical intimacy: Discussing sexual needs or intimacy issues can be a challenging topic for many.
 If you both are struggling with intimacy, then put in the effort and discuss your needs.
 It is important to connect on a deeper level for a long-lasting relationship.

-- Give your partner time and space: If your relationship needs saving due to breach of trust, give your partner time to restore that trust.
+- Give your partner time and space: If your relationship needs saving due to a breach of trust, give your partner time to restore that trust.
 Your desire to make the relationship work alone cannot make everything right.
 You need to put in a great deal of effort to win their trust back.

 - Do not argue over finances: Disagreements over money matters, including investments, debts, or earnings, can sometimes lead to more significant cracks in a relationship.
 Talk, find a middle ground, and set your financial goals.
 It is important to maintain transparency in such matters.

 - Get rid of external influences: Often, the not-so-positive external influences, including social acquaintances or family members, can affect a relationship.
-Keep your relationship intimate and private and avoid seeping of negative thoughts from outside.
+Keep your relationship intimate and private and avoid seeping negative thoughts from outside.
 Instead of sharing your expectations or experiences with everyone, keep the details for your partner.

 - Seek professional help: Don’t shy away from seeking therapy or professional help if your relationship needs mending.
 Deep-rooted issues or issues related to breach of trust may require guided counseling.